metio/terraform-provider-k8s/docs/data-sources/claudie_io_input_manifest_v1beta1_manifest.md

 Required:

 - `name` (String) Name of the loadbalancer.
 - `pools` (List of String) List of nodepool names this loadbalancer will use.
-Remember, that nodepools defined in nodepools are only 'blueprints'.
+Remember, that nodepools definedin nodepools are only 'blueprints'.
 The actual nodepool will be created once referenced here.
 - `roles` (List of String) List of roles the loadbalancer uses.
 - `targeted_k8s` (String) Name of the Kubernetes cluster targeted by this loadbalancer.